 Some are fun and effective, and others are more invasive, but they still have the same goal and trials will depend on what you feel most comfortable with.

 Just like many side effects of skin ailments, it is worth doing all you can to prevent things like age spots from forming in the first place.
 So, if you’re yet to get any or only have a few and would like to stop any more from developing if you can cover up!

-Of course, there are days where you’ll want to go out to the beach or days where it’s so hot outside you want to wear as little clothing as possible.
+Of course, there are days when you’ll want to go out to the beach or days when it’s so hot outside you want to wear as little clothing as possible.
 When these days come around, our best word of advice is to apply sunscreen with SPF 30 or greater.
 Massage it onto your face and body at least 15 minutes prior to stepping outside.

 If you’re asking yourself how to remove age spots, this is the perfect place to begin.
 It’s also a good idea for health reasons too!